-Since 2006 those who complete the race not only get their sponsorship forms signed and a cup of chilled water, they also receive a well done medal!
+Since 2006 those who complete the race not only get their sponsorship forms signed and a bottle or cup of chilled water, they also receive a well done medal!

 This is a great event.
 The Drive is always full of family, friends and well wishers waiting to welcome and encourage the riders as they approach the finish line.

 To think it all began back in 1976 with a mere 60 or so riders!
 (For more on the origins of the L2B Bike Ride click here.)

 In recent years the BHF has created two addition bike rides to Brighton; one is a night ride and the other in an off-road ride.
 They seem to be here to stay.
 These are all well organised events.
 The off-road event even includes a massage!

 2015 BHF London to Brighton NIGHT Ride: Saturday, 11 - 12 July: details here

 2015 BHF London to Brighton Off-Road Ride: Saturday, 26 September: details here

 2015 Event: 40th BHF Bike Ride, Sunday, 21 June

 Top of Coldean Lane, 2011

 Coming down from Ditchling Beacon, cyclists have a last, short incline to climb before the final descent down Coldean Lane to the Lewes Road and level ground for the rest of the ride to Madeira Drive and the finish line.
 The top of Coldean Lane is about 5 miles from the finish, and Coldean Lane is very steep.
 So there is an arch and a BHF marshall with a PA system advising cyclists to slow down and take it easy.